Opinion | Joy Reid: Everyday racism is the small, daily reminders that we're still not equal

 While I can no longer remember most of the kids’ names and only vaguely recall their faces, I do remember one of the boys, Moses.
-He stood out in the group for some of the reasons my sister, June, and I did; we were the only African Americans on the trip and Moses was the only Latino.
-He was tall for his age and a big, kind of bear of a boy with deep brown skin and close cropped, jet-black hair.
+He stood out in the group for some of the reasons my sister, June, and I did; we were the only African-Americans on the trip and Moses was the only Latino.
+He was tall for his age and big, a bear of a boy with deep brown skin and close cropped, jet-black hair.

 Though brief, the moment was indicative of exactly the kind of everyday racism that remains a reality for minorities across America.

-Moses fit into our little public-school group just fine.
-He was funny, and he laughed easily at our dumb jokes (okay, mostly mine).
+Moses fit into our little public school group just fine.
+He was funny, and he laughed easily at our dumb jokes (OK, mostly mine).
 But what stood out most to me was the first interaction between Moses and one of our trip advisers, an older woman with the approximate personality of Mrs. Lovey Howell from “Gilligan’s Island.”
 Though brief, the moment was nonetheless indicative of exactly the kind of everyday racism that remains a reality for minorities across America.

 My sister and I shot each other a look.
 “So grateful?”
 We couldn’t believe someone would make such a remark, or think it was a compliment.
 In order to get the scholarship, Moses had had to do what we’d done: write an essay explaining why the trip would be important to him.
 He’d earned that trip.
 We all had.
 And so even though the comment wasn’t about us, it burned.
 In part this was because we were embarrassed for Moses, and in part because we knew that it could have been about us.